-- (1) An overview of the grades of oral examinations and the oral parts of combined examinations filed by individual dates is maintained by the relevant department; the department is obliged to maintain the overview for at least 10 years, this time limit starts running at the beginning of the academic year following the completion of the examination, or the academic year following the lapse of the date when a student was supposed to take the examination. - (2) The result of the examination must be entered by the examiner in the paper overview of examination grades in the presence of the student. - (3) The overview of examination grades is signed by the examiner.
-The examiner or a person in charge enters the results in the Student Information System without undue delay, but no later than on the last day of the examination period in the academic year, and records the fact that the results were entered in the Student Information System in the overview of the examination grades.
+- (l) An overview of the grades of oral examinations and the oral parts of combined examinations filed by individual dates is maintained by the relevant department; the department is obliged to maintain the overview for at least 10 years, this time limit starts running at the beginning of the academic year following the completion of the examination, or the academic year following the lapse of the date when a student was supposed to take the examination. - (2) The result of the examination must be entered by the examiner in the paper overview of examination grades in the presence of the student. - (3) The overview of examination grades is signed by the examiner.
+The examiner or a person in charge enters the results in the Student Information System without undue delay, but no later than on the last day of the examination period in the academic year, and records the fact that the results were entered in the Student Information System in the overview of the examination grades. - (4) Upon the request of a student, the examiner enters the date and the result of the oral or combined examination in the study credit book and signs the entry.

-$^{^{\}rm 2}$ Article 8 (14) of the Code of Study and Examination of the University.
+2 Article 8 (14) of the Code of Study and Examination of the University.